wp-plugins/cookie-notice/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Fix: Read more linking to default site language in WPML & Polylang
+* Tweak: UI improvements for WP 3.8

 = 1.2.0 =
 * Fix: Cookie not saving in IE
 * Fix: Notice hidden under Admin bar bug